Bazzagibbs/odin-playdate/README.md

 # Odin-Playdate

+##  ⚠️⚠️ WORK IN PROGRESS ⚠️⚠️ Not ready for production

 Up to date with Playdate SDK version 2.0.3

 Odin-lang API bindings for the [Playdate SDK](https://play.date/dev/), used to develop games for the Playdate handheld game system.